fiolj/sparta/docs/source/fix_ablate.rst

 The global scalar is the current sum of unique corner point values across the entire grid (not counting duplicate values).
-This sum assumes that corner point values are 0.0 on the boundary of the 2d or d array of grid cells containing implicit surface elements.
+This sum assumes that corner point values are 0.0 on the boundary of the 2d or 3d array of grid cells containing implicit surface elements.

 The 2 vector values are the (1) sum of decrement values for each grid cell in the most recent ablation operation, and (2) the # of particles